Hundreds of Nigerian schoolgirls rescued days after kidnapping | NewsChannel 3-12

 These incidents have raised questions about the safety of schools in parts of northern Nigeria.

-In a statement released on social media Friday, Nigerian President Muhammadu Buhari said the girls’ abduction was “inhumane and totally unacceptable.”
+In a statement released on social media Friday, Buhari said the girls’ abduction was “inhumane and totally unacceptable.”

 “This administration will not succumb to blackmail by bandits who target innocent school students in the expectations of huge ransom payments,” Buhari said in the statement, which was posted by his official spokesperson.